fionakolbinger/fionakolbinger.github.io/_pages/team.md

   <img src="/assets/img/mariamoreano.jpg">
   <div class="team-member-info">
     <h4>Maria Moreano</h4>
     <p>Maria is a Biomedical Engineering undergraduate student with an interest in histopathologic image analysis.
-She is part of the team since 2025 and works on digital pathology data from Purdue's veterinary clinic to identify differences and commonalities in disease patterns across various species.</p>
+She is part of the team since August 2025 and works on digital pathology data from Purdue's veterinary clinic to identify differences and commonalities in disease patterns across various species.</p>
   </div>
 </div>